Welcome to Plant Week: Our guide to all things indoor plants, including tips for beginners, advice on care, and tons of plant-spo.

 With a 1/4-inch drill bit, drill a hole 7 3/4 inches up from the bottom of each leg, being careful not to drill all the way through.

 Using the same 1/4-inch drill bit, drill a hole in the end of each cross brace.
 Insert a 1/4-inch dowel pin, and test-fit the pieces together.

 Use sandpaper to remove any rough edges.

 When the glue is completely dry, slip the two halves together and apply your choice of paint or stain.
-I used Minwax Early American 230.
+We used Minwax Early American 230.

 Insert the pot into the stand and fill with your favorite plant.